Peter Larsson (footballer, born 1961): Club career

 AFC Ajax 1987–91.
 After that he played for AIK and became Swedish champion again in 1992.

 International career

-Larsson made 47 appearances for the Sweden national football team and scored four goals.
+Larsson made 47 appearances for the Sweden men's national football team and scored four goals.
 He was a part of the squad for the 1990 FIFA World Cup.

 Managerial career

 In 2001, Larsson became assistant coach for AIK in Allsvenskan, working under his former national team coach Olle Nordin, and when Nordin left the coach job due to illness shortly before the 2002 season, Larsson became head coach.
 His career however became short – after seven games with only one win, Larsson decided to quit.
 Ha hasn't returned to high level football thereafter.